meantrix/corrp/README.md

 - [Predictive Power Score](https://github.com/paulvanderlaken/ppsr).

-Also, all statistical tests are controlled by the significance of p.value param.
-If the statistical tests do not obtain a significance greater/less than p.value, by default the output of variable `isig` will be `FALSE`.
+Also, All statistical tests are controlled by the confidence interval of p.value parameter.
+If the statistical tests do not obtain a significance greater/less than p.value the value of variable `isig` will be `FALSE`.

-There is no statistical significance test for the `pps` algorithm, `isig = TRUE` in this case.
-If any errors occur during operations by default the correlation will be `NA`.
+If any errors occur during operations the association measure (`infer.value`) will be `NA`.
+#' The result `data` and `index` will have \eqn{N^2} rows, where N is the number of variables of the input data.

+By default, the statistical significance test for the PPS algorithm is not calculated, as it is prohibitively expensive for medium to large datasets.
+In this case `isig` is NA, you can enable it by setting `ptest = TRUE` in `pps.args`.

+All the `*.args` can modify the parameters (`p.value`, `comp`, `alternative`, `num.s`, `rk`, `ptest`) for the respective method on it's prefix.

 ### Installation